On this page:

 For examples of the secretary alphabet please see the uploaded PDF below:

-In addition to having characteristic letter forms, Secretary hands display characteristic features in the areas of spelling, abbreviation, punctuation, capitalisation, and interchangeable use of letters.
+In addition to having characteristic letter forms, Secretary hands display characteristic features in the areas of abbreviation, punctuation, and capitalisation of words.

 Common abbreviations include the following: